Last Updated on: 30th May 2023, 07:16 amWATCH IN STORY MODE

 Prematurity of Delivery

-Regarding prematurity, it could be said that, in humans, maternal infections during pregnancy and the accompanying inflammatory responses are a significant cause of preterm births.
+Regarding prematurity, it could be said that, in humans, maternal infections during pregnancy and the accompanying inflammatory responses are significant causes of preterm births.

 Low weight in the newborn